wwhimsical/Iso-Game/README.md

 # Iso-Game
-This is an Isometric game with basic tile editing features
+This is an Isometric tilemap maker